Odin rode on his horse Sleipnir into the land of the giants, here he met the giant named Hrungnir.

-I will teach you not to brag and losing his temper, Hrungnir jumped on to his horse and raced after Odin.
+I will teach you not to brag and lose your temper, Hrungnir jumped onto his horse and raced after Odin.

 Odin yelled out a few words and his horse galloped so fast that he always was one hill or corner ahead of the giant.
 Hrungnir was in such a fury, that he had lost track of time and had traveled a huge distance, and suddenly found himself in the middle of Asgard.

 While sitting on his horse outside of the great hall, the Aesir invited him inside to a drink.
 While walking into the hall, Hrungnir impatiently said give me the drink now.